haka-security/haka/doc/user/tool_suite_hakactl.rst

     Set the logging level (fatal, error, warn, info, debug).

-    .. seealso:: Check :lua:mod:`haka.log` to get more information about logging levels.
+    .. seealso:: See :lua:mod:`haka.log` for more information about logging levels.

 .. option:: debug

-    Debug haka rules remotely.
+    Remotely debug haka rules on a running daemon.

 .. option:: interactive

-    Launch the interactive mode remotely.
+    Put a running daemon in interactive mode

-    .. seealso:: Check the :doc:`\debug` topic to get more information about the debugger and the interactive mode.
+    .. seealso:: See :doc:`\debug` for more information about the debugger and the interactive mode.